alpuga/javascript-coding-challenges/README.md

-# Project Euler & Miscellaneous Solutions
+# JavaScript Coding Challenges

-These are solutions to problems in the archives of Project Euler and miscellaneous algorithm solutions and other.
+These are solutions to problems in the archives of Project Euler and miscellaneous algorithm solutions and challenges.